7Backwards/WalletVault/README.md

 ## App Store

-I am currently in the process of submitting the app to the App Store, meanwhile here is the beta testflight link: https://testflight.apple.com/join/4wsV2Y7T .
+While I am currently unable to publish SafeWallet on the App Store due to policy restrictions regarding individual accounts handling sensitive information, I remain committed to its development and improvement.
+You can still be a part of SafeWallet's journey by joining the beta through TestFlight:
 Let me know if you have some feedback!

 ## Installation